Brisbane | Innaminka

 CUNNAMULLA TO THARGOMINDAH 2hrs 7mins | 196km

 Continue west to the friendly town of Eulo.
 A small but proud community that is famous not just for the infamous “Eulo Queen” and the hotel named after her but also for the abundant local produce as well as opal and craft which can be purchased in the town.
-Accommodation or camping options are behind the hotel and on the banks of the Paroo River, go bird watching, fishing, relax and enjoy the tranquility, take in the Billabong and Granite Nature Drives and some time to rejuvenate in the Artesian Mud Baths.
+Accommodation or camping options are behind the hotel and on the banks of the Paroo River, go bird watching, fishing, relax and enjoy the tranquility, take in the Billabong and Granite Nature Drives.
 For more information on Eulo see the Discover Eulo Itinerary (in Itineraries).
 Take a detour (73 km includes some dirt roads) off the main road to visit the friendly opal town of Yowah where you can get some tips from the locals before trying you luck fossicking for your own opals.